 - Staffing of lesson facilitators is complete, maintained, and improved by the Implementation Team.

-Too Good programs are scheduled for the academic calendar year to serve the remaining student population with lesson deliveries.
+Too Good programs are scheduled to serve the remaining student cohorts at the delivery sites.

 - Lesson deliveries are more skillfully provided.